 This could be just another ‘first day in the new city’ situation, but because of a couple of little details, it wasn’t.
 And what’s more important, I vividly remember it and will recommend this place whenever I can.

-This is how powerful a good customer service is.
+This is how powerful good customer service is.

 The problem with customer service is that most companies treat it as a must.
-The obligation that they have to complete in order to satisfy their customers.
+The obligation that they have to complete to satisfy their customers.

 Yet, customer service is much more than that.
 When properly organized and applied in regards to key customer service principles it can be the main power of your business.

-Even more, as: good customer service can work for you as a sales, marketing, and good-PR machine.
+Even more, good customer service can work for you as a sales, marketing, and good-PR machine.